sam2332/VsCode-Email-Writter/README.md

 ### Creating a New Email
 ```
-Request: "Write a professional business email requesting a meeting with the board about Q3 results"
+Request: "Write a professional business email requesting a meeting with the board about Q3 results.
+Use the professional-business.instructions.md guidelines."

 Generated: 2025-07-11_board-meeting-q3-results_v1.txt
 Style: professional-business